WHY WE’RE NOT BLOODY MOVING TO BLOODY

 At the Académie Française,

-Prolong their tongue’s post-mortem rigour.
+Prolong their tongue’s post-mortem rigor.

 Mine is strong on mongrel vigour.